 Here is where the tour through history begins.
-With collections of items from Lady Vestey, pioneers, the Native American showcase, military memorabilia & books, and county historic records.
+With collections of items from Evelyn Broadstone, Nuckolls County's own Lady Vestey, pioneers of the area, the Native American showcase, military memorabilia & books, and county historic records.
 The historical county jail with the arrest records is also a part of this hall.

 Home to the Fuller car & other antique automobiles, Aurand Hall houses many items of considerable nostalgia.
 With wondrous displays of Victorian ladies' fashion, a toy store full of memories, a print shop featuring technology of years past, trophies & athletic gear from county schools, and exhibits featuring pioneer life.
 There is much to be learned & observed in Aurand Hall.

 Showcasing ag equipment dating back to the 1870's, Agricultural Hall is a large building housing all things farm related.
 This includes a blacksmith shop exhibit, a large windmill, histories of mills & industries located in the county, and more.